Our goal is to provide a positive experience for all campers to ensure an enjoyable camp stay with great memories after they leave.

 Health, Safety and Security

 Safety is the first priority at Camp.
 A trained and certified Health Coordinator is on site for the summer and staff members are trained in First Aid, CPR, Camp policies and health, safety and security procedures.
 Camp also has a storm shelter in the event of inclement weather.
-All medications your child needs will be kept by our medical staff and distributed appropriately.
+All medications your child needs will be kept by our health staff and distributed appropriately.
 All medications (prescriptions and over-the-counter) must be sent in the original containers.

 Meals and Dietary Restrictions